Jarthianur/VirtualFlightRadar-Backend/docs/index.md

 and finally sending NMEA reports to any client.
 These reports may be displayed by any aviation-purposed navigation application, supporting NMEA protocol.
 The well-known, free glider navigation tool [XCSoar](https://www.xcsoar.org/) is recommended as such, as it supports all features provided by the VFR-B and is also available for most common platforms.

-Have a look at the [code of conduct](CODE-OF-CONDUCT.html), or the official [webpage](https://jarthianur.github.io/VirtualFlightRadar-Backend).

 ## Content